 Researchers and Artists

 Food!
-Who said food??
+So much to question about this fascinating topic.
 Let's discover the fascinating world of what feeds us inside and out.
-This year we will delight ourselves of another real treat as we welcome 2 exceptional guest speakers: Dr. Geneviève Sicotte from Concordia University in Montreal, Quebec and Dr. Christophe Lavelle from the CNRS (French National Center for Scientific Research) in Paris.
-As per usual, you will meet scientists from several fields of research: Engineering, Biochemistry, Medicine, Archaeology, and more!
+This year we will delight ourselves of another real treat as we welcome 4 exceptional guest speakers: Dr. Geneviève Sicotte from Concordia University in Montreal, Quebec, Dr. Christophe Lavelle from the CNRS (French National Center for Scientific Research) in Paris, Dr. Parmjit Singh and Dr. Tina Moffat from McMaster University.
+Literature, biophysics and molecular gastronomy, mindfulness and anthropology will meet to explore the question of what feeds us!

 On parle français!